anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 vu- 10/15
 - cleaning up and organizing code from previous days
+- added crackle DB to ruby backend, adjusted related front end logic
+- added function to pull crackle movies from their website to add data to db.json
+- added function to transfer the above from db.json to ruby back end (there is an issue where ruby back end stops recieving requests after too many post requests)

 vu- 10/14
 - finished functionality coding for backend and front end for adding reviews and review responses